drunkleen/xray-fragmenter/README.md

 - **JSON File Creation**: Generate JSON files based on the provided configurations for your xray protocol.

 - **Multi-language Support**: Available in multiple languages, including Persian, German, English, Russian, French, Chinese, Turkish, and Spanish.

-- $RESOLVE MUX PARAMETERS NULL & FIX EDIT WHOLE OF SCRIPT AND DEBUG SOME PARAMETRS THAT CAN GIVE RISKY ENVIRONMENT TO CONFIG CONECTION SUCH AS ALLOW IN SECURE , MUX , XUDP , API ROUTINGS AS FIELD'S THAT SIGHN WICH IP OR DOMAIN TRIORITY MUST BLOCK OR DIRECT I HOPE SO USE WITH SATISFYINGLY.